willnorris/willnorris.com/content/wiki/style.md

 > Block quotes have special formatting.

-<p class="border-2 border-red-300 p-4">This paragraph has a red border and padding applied by Tailwind CSS.</p>
+This paragraph has a red border and padding applied by Tailwind CSS.
+{.border-2 .border-red-300 .p-4}

 ## Images with text